Eisenhower State Park

 We recently discovered a hidden gem, just an hour’s drive from Dallas – camping at Eisenhower State Park in Denison, Texas.

-It’s on the shores of Lake Texoma with cliffs and hills, which make it a scenic spot to camp.
+It’s on the shores of Lake Texoma with cliffs and hills, which make it a scenic spot to camp or you can rent one of the Lake Texoma cabins

 It’s one of the many 45 Lakes and Beaches you can drive to from DFW